wocss/wocss/packages/utilities.basscss/README.md

 > Trump

-The `wocss-trumps-utilities` module contains a series of utilities classes, like [Basscss](http://www.basscss.com/) modules, but using `wocss` variables.
+The `wocss-trumps-utilities` module contains a port of  [BassCSS](https://github.com/basscss/basscss/#basscss) library using `wocss` variables and the [BEMIT](http://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/) naming convention.

 Install using npm: